cevatarmutlu/scraper/README.md

 To google sheet operations:

-Meet the requirements in the `Prerequisites` section.: [link](https://developers.google.com/sheets/api/quickstart/python#prerequisites)
+Meet the requirements in the `Prerequisites` section: [link](https://developers.google.com/sheets/api/quickstart/python#prerequisites)

 move `json` file to root directory of this project as `credentials.json`